Click here for the companion R script for this lecture.

 ## [1] 2270.267

 Note here that the log-likelihood of the full model is lower (“better”: that is, the data are more likely to be produced under this model) than the the reduced model.
 This should always be the case- if not, something is wrong.
-That is, the plausibility of producing the observed data under the fitted model should always increase when more free parameters are added!
+That is, the plausibility of producing the observed data under a model fitted to those data should always increase when more free parameters are added!

 This is where the principle of parsimony comes into play!